Tiwanaku: Structures

 Carving in the Gate of the Sun of Tiwanaku, (Photography of 1903).

 The structures that have been excavated by researchers at Tiwanaku include the terraced platform mound Akapana, Akapana East, and Pumapunku stepped platforms, the Kalasasaya, the Kantatallita, the Kheri Kala, and Putuni enclosures, and the Semi-Subterranean Temple.

 Some authors believe that the elites of Tiwanaku lived inside four walls that were surrounded by a moat.
 This theory is called "Tiwanaku moat theory".
 This moat, some believe, was to create the image of a sacred island.
 Inside the walls were many images devoted to human origin, which only the elites would see.
 Commoners may have entered this structure only for ceremonial purposes since it was home to the holiest of shrines.

 Many theories for the skill of Tiwanaku's architectural construction have been proposed.
 One is that they used a luk’ a, which is a standard measurement of about sixty centimeters.
-Protzen and Nair state that "Through all our measurements, we could not only not corroborate this hypothesis, but we were unable-until now-to detect a convincing unit of measurement, or module, from which to derive other measurements either as multiples or fractions of this module."
+Jean-Pierre Protzen and Stella Nair state that "Through all our measurements, we could not only not corroborate this hypothesis, but we were unable-until now-to detect a convincing unit of measurement, or module, from which to derive other measurements either as multiples or fractions of this module."
 Another argument is for the Pythagorean Ratio.
 This idea calls for right triangles at a ratio of five to four to three used in the gateways to measure all parts.
 Lastly, Protzen and Nair argue that Tiwanaku had a system set for individual elements dependent on context and composition.
 This is shown in the construction of similar gateways ranging from diminutive to monumental size, proving that scaling factors did not affect proportion.
 With each added element, the individual pieces were shifted to fit together.

 As the population grew, occupational niches developed, and people began to specialize in certain skills.
 There was an increase in artisans, who worked in pottery, jewelry, and textiles.
 Like the later Inca, the Tiwanaku had few commercial or market institutions.
 Instead, the culture relied on elite redistribution.
 That is, the elites of the state controlled essentially all economic output but were expected to provide each commoner with all the resources needed to perform his or her function.
 Selected occupations include agriculturists, herders, pastoralists, etc. Such separation of occupations was accompanied by hierarchical stratification within the state.